matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 the user is not a member of at least one of the rooms, the homeserver should return an error response with HTTP status code of 403 and an `errcode` of `M_FORBIDDEN`.

-It is possible for a homeserver receiving a `/make_join` / `/send_join` request to not know if the user is in some of the allowed rooms (due to not participating in them).
-Any allow room that the homeserver cannot verify the membership should be treated as if the user is not in that room.
-If the user is not in any of the rooms (or some of the rooms cannot be verified) the homeserver should reject the join, as above.
-The requesting server may wish to attempt to join via another homeserver.
-If no servers are in any of the allowed rooms its membership cannot be verified (and this is a misconfiguration).
+It is possible for a resident homeserver (one which receives a `/make_join` / `/send_join` request to not know if the user is in some of the allowed rooms (due to not participating in them).
+If the user is not in any of the allowed rooms that are known to the homeserver it should return an error response with HTTP status code of 400 with an `errcode` of `M_CANNOT_ALLOW`.
+The joining server should attempt to join via another resident homeserver.
+If the resident homeserver knows that the user is not in *any* of the allowed rooms it should return an error response with HTTP status code of 403 and an `errcode` of `M_FORBIDDEN`.
+Note that it is a configuration error if there are allowed rooms with no participating authorised servers.

-TODO Better define errors over federation.

 From the perspective of the [auth rules](https://spec.matrix.org/unstable/rooms/v1/#authorization-rules), the `restricted` join rule has the same behavior as `public`, with the additional